 The mission of the National Digital Stewardship Residency (NDSR) is to build a dedicated community of professionals who will advance our nation's capabilities in managing, preserving, and making accessible the digital record of human achievement.
 This will enable current and future generations to fully realize the potential of digital resources now and for years to come.

 The National Digital Stewardship Residency is a ground-breaking program created by the Library of Congress in partnership with the Institute of Museum and Library Services (IMLS).

 Residents of the NDSR program have the opportunity to develop, apply, and advance their digital stewardship knowledge and skills in real-world settings.
 Five candidates will be selected to participate in one of five paid residencies in Washington, D.C. area institutions, including the Library of Congress.
-Additional NDSR experiences are being planned in Boston and New York are being planned for fall 2014.
+Additional NDSR experiences in Boston and New York are being planned for fall 2014.

 Contact the National Digital Stewardship Residency staff.